 - 1 ripe avocado, quartered and peeled

-- 1 large scoop of chocolate protein powder — we love this kind
+- 1 large scoop of chocolate protein powde

 - Extra add-ins: goji berries, coconut flakes, coconut butter, almond butter, chia seeds

-If you want to get your hands on more healthy smoothie recipes, I encourage you to check out this recipe collection “99 Weight Loss Smoothie Recipes“.
+If you want to get your hands on more healthy smoothie recipes, I encourage you to check out this recipe collection “99 Weight Loss Smoothie Recipes.”
 They are backed by science and are pretty awesome!
-Plus, the books is FREE!
+Plus, the books are FREE!